Cavalier Invitational at Durham Academy

 Overview

+Feel free to read the arguments that interest you.
+If you make warranted arguments and tell me why they matter in the broader context of the debate you will do well.
 I will evaluate any argument that has a warrant, clear implication, and isn't actively exclusionary.
-I am tech in that I will keep a rigorous flow and evaluate the debate solely off that flow, but I think the distinction between tech and truth in debate is largely silly.
-That means there are some limits to my tech-ness as a judge.
+I am tech in that I will keep a rigorous flow and evaluate the debate solely off that flow, but there are some limits to my tech-ness as a judge.
 I will always evaluate every speech in the debate.
 I will not evaluate arguments made after speech times end.
 I think arguments must be logically valid and their warranting should be sound.
 I think lazy warranting is antithetical to technical argumentation.
+As a logical extension of that, spamming arguments for the sake of spamming arguments is bad.
 Reading truer arguments will make your job and my job substantially easier.
 I won't vote on something not explained in round.

-Since other people do this and I want to respect the people that helped me in my own debate journey, thank you to the all the people that have coached me or shaped who I am as a debater: Jackson DeConcini, Bennett Dombcik, Allison Harper, Brian Klarman, Ed Lee, Becca Steiner, Mikaela Malsin, Marshall Thompson, Christian Quiroz, Nick Smith, Devane Murphy, Brianna Aaron, and Andrew Garber.
-Special thanks to Crawford Leavoy for introducing me to this activity and teaching me most everything I know about debate.
+Since other people do this and I think its nice to respect the people that helped me in my own debate journey, thank you to the all the people that have coached me or shaped who I am as a debater: Jackson DeConcini, Bennett Dombcik, Allison Harper, Brian Klarman, DKP, Ed Lee, Becca Steiner, Gabe Morbeck, Mikaela Malsin, Marshall Thompson, CQ, Nick Smith, and Devane Murphy.
+Special thanks to Crawford Leavoy for introducing me to this activity.

 Specifics

-Policy – Plans, CPs, and DAs are great!
-Advantages and DAs shouldn’t be more complicated than they need to be.
-Plan and counterplan texts should also be specific and have a solvency advocate.
-You don’t get to say “no link - that's not how we do the plan” unless the evidence says that’s how to do the plan.
+Policy – Advantages and DAs shouldn’t be more complicated than they need to be.
+Plan and counterplan texts should be specific and have a solvency advocate.
 Spec is fine against vague positions but the sillier the shell the harder it will be to win an actual internal link to fairness or education.
-I'm generally fine with condo counterplans, but the more condo you read the more receptive I'll be to theory.
+I'm generally fine with condo, but the more condo you read the more receptive I'll be to theory.
 To win the 2ar on condo the 1ar shell needs to be more than a sentence.
 Judge kick is fine, but I won't do it unless you tell me to.
-I lean negative on most competition issues, and I think I am better for process counterplans than most other LD judges.
-The 2nr is not a 2nc.
-If your 2nr strategy relies on reading lots of new impact modules or other new arguments, I am not the judge for you.
-To an extent, carded 2nr blocks are fine but all the evidence you should need to win the 2nr on most positions should just be in the 1nc.
-If you sandbag reading CP competition cards until the 2nr, for example, I will be sad.
+The 2nr in LD is not a 2nc.
+If your 2nr strategy relies on reading lots of new impact modules or sandbagging cards that should've been in the 1nc, I am not the judge for you.
+To an extent, carded 2nr blocks are fine, e.g. when answering a perm, but all the evidence you should need to win the 2nr should just be in the 1nc.

-T – I love a good T debate.
-Don't be blippy.
+T – Don't be blippy.
 Weigh between interps and show what Affs, Advantages, DAs, etc. are actually lost or gained.
-The worst T debates are an abstract competition over ethereal good like fairness.
+The worst T debates are an abstract competition over ethereal goods like fairness.
 The best T debates forward a clear vision of what debates on the topic should look like and explains why the debates based on one interpretation of the topic are materially more fair or educational than others.
-On T I default to drop the debater, counter interps over reasonability, and no RVIs, but would strongly prefer that you debate these issues out, so I don't have to rely on my defaults.
 I think affirmatives should generally be predictably limited.
 I think functional limits can solve a lot of neg offense if correctly explained.

-K – K debates are great, just know the literature and be ready to explain it.
-If I don't understand your argument, I won't be able to vote for it.
-These debates are also probably where I care the most about quality over quantity.
+K – These debates are also probably where I care the most about quality over quantity.
 Specificity matters - Not all Ks are the same and not all plans are the same.
-If your 1nc shell doesn’t vary based on the 1ac, or your 1ar blocks don’t change based on the kritik I will be sad.
+If your 1nc shell doesn’t vary based on the 1ac, or your 1ar blocks don’t change based on the kritik I will be very sad.
 I generally think I should vote for whoever did the better debating, but y'all are free to hash out what that means.
-While I recognize debate is a game, I also recognize that it can be something more.
-Alternatives should be tangible, and you should have examples.

-More often than not, it seems like I am judging clash debates nowadays.
+More often than not, it seems like I am judging K debates nowadays.
 Whether you are the K debater or the Policy/Phil debater in these rounds, judge instruction is essential.
 The 2nr and 2ar should start with a clear explanation of what arguments need to be won to warrant an aff or neg ballot and why.
 The rest of the 2nr or 2ar should then just do whatever line-by-line is necessary to win said arguments.
 I find that in clash debates more than other debates, debaters often get lost in extending their own arguments without giving much round-specific contextualization of said extensions or reasons why the arguments extended are reasons they should win the debate.
-Whether you are going for an impact turn to the K or extending the K itself, you need to tell me what to do with the arguments you think you are winning and why those specific arguments are sufficient for my ballot.
+You need to tell me what to do with the arguments you think you are winning and why those specific arguments are sufficient for my ballot.

-Non-T/Planless Affs – All the stuff from the K section applies here.
-I am happy to judge these debates and have no issues with non-t affs.
+Non-T/Planless Affs – I am happy to judge these debates and have no issues with non-t affs.
 Solvency is important.
 From the 1ac there should be a very clear picture of how the affirmative resolves whatever harms you have identified.
 For negatives, T USFG is solid.
 I’ve read it.
 I’ve voted on it.
 Turn strategies (heg good, growth good, humanism good, etc.) are also good.
-For T, I find topical versions of the aff to be less important than most other judges.
-Maybe that’s just because I find TVAs to be largely underdeveloped or not actually based in any real set of literature.
-Regardless, I don’t think the negative needs the TVA to win, but it also won’t hurt to make one and extend it.
-Cap and other kritiks can also be pretty good if you understand what you’re doing.
+For T, I find topical versions of the aff to be less important than some other judges.
+Maybe that’s just because I find most TVAs to be largely underdeveloped or not actually based in any real set of literature.
+Cap and other kritiks can also be good.
 I no qualms evaluating a K v K or methods debate.

 Theory – Theory should be used to check legitimate abuse within the debate.
 As with blatantly untrue DAs or Advantages, silly theory arguments will be winnable, but my threshold of what constitutes a sufficient response will be significantly lower.
 Slow down on the analytics and be sure to weigh.
 I think paragraph theory is fine, but you still need to read warrants.
 I think fairness and education are both important, and I haven’t really seen good debates on which matters more.
 Debates where you weigh internal links to fairness and/or education are generally much better.
 I think most cp theory or theoretical objections to other specific types of arguments are DTA and really don’t warrant an RVI, but you can always convince me otherwise.